rdwrome/261sp24/03Variables+Operators/README.md

   	- Polymorphism
   		- change the way something works by overriding and overloading
       - change type, have multiple types work together
-  		- overriding: walk to moon walk
+  		- overriding: walking to walking backwards
-  		- overloading: walk to
+  		- overloading: walking to running

 ## [Processing](https://processing.org/download) (install & setup for Python)